 Payroll is processed semi-monthly.
 Checks for the first half of the month, 1-15, are paid on the 20th.
-Checks for the second half of the month, 16-31, are paid on the 5th of the month.
+Checks for the second half of the month, 16-31, are paid on the 5th of the following month.

-- 1. New employees are added to the payroll through a Payroll Authorization Form, which is signed by the Fiscal manager or Executive Director of the school.
+- 1. New employees are added to the payroll through a Payroll Authorization Form, which is signed by the AM or ED of the school.
 In addition, the new employee will also need to complete the W-4, HW-4 and I-9 forms.
 If eligible, medical coverage enrollment or medical waiver forms will also be completed. - 2.
-All of these forms noted above are to be forwarded to the Fiscal Manager and once processed, kept on file for at least 4 years. - 3.
-For an existing employee who has a change to their current payroll information, such as an increase in pay or withholdings, a Change of Status Form signed by an officer along with the necessary W-4, HW-4, or other benefit forms must be submitted to the Fiscal Manager prior to the end of the current pay period. - 4.
-The school personnel complete timesheets that are signed by the employee. - 5.
-Timesheets are reviewed by the Executive Director (Admin), Assistant Director's (Secondary & Elementary) who reviews them for accuracy, compliance with employment contracts.
-He or she also signs off and forwards them to the Fiscal Manager. - 6.
-Checks are prepared and signed out of the Ceridian payroll system. - 7.
-Semi-annually, the Governing Board Treasurer should verify annual pay rates per the employees' file to the actual salary paid for each employee.
-This verification should be noted in the Board minutes.
+All of these forms noted above are to be forwarded to the AM and once processed, kept on file for at least 5 years. - 3.
+For an existing employee who has a change to their current payroll information, such as an increase in pay or withholdings, a Change of Status Form signed by an officer along with the necessary W-4, HW-4, or other benefit forms must be submitted to the AM prior to the end of the current pay period. - 4.
+Specific school personnel will complete timesheets that are signed by the employee.
+These employees include anyone under the Special Education Department and Hoʻopākela After-School Program. - 5.
+Timesheets are reviewed daily by the AM. who receives them electronically. - 6.
+Checks are prepared and signed out of the Altres ALTRESpayroll system. - 7.
+Semi-annually, the ED and AM should verify annual pay rates per the employees' file to the actual salary paid for each employee.
+Upon completion, the annual pay rate is to be reviewed by the GB Finance Committee.
+This verification should be noted in the GB minutes via the ED's report.